This policy was last updated on 8/23/2023.

 You may (i) exercise the rights referred to above or (ii) pose any questions or (iii) make any complaints regarding our data processing by contacting us using the contact details set out below.

-Our website is not directed at children and we do not knowingly collect any personal data from children under 13 years old through our website.
-However, if the parent or the guardian of a child under 13 years old believes that the child has provided us with personal data, the parent or guardian of that child should contact us at firstname.lastname@example.org to request the deletion of this data from our files.
+Our web properties are not directed at children and we do not knowingly collect any personal data from children under 16 years old.
+However, if the parent or the guardian of a child under 16 years old believes that the child has provided us with personal data, the parent or guardian of that child should contact us at firstname.lastname@example.org to request the deletion of this data from our files.

 XVI.
 Contacting us